HuggingFace Scraper — Models, Datasets & Spaces avatar

 🎯 What this scrapes

-1. Models — every model on the Hub, with downloads, likes, pipeline tag, library name, tags, and optional safetensors parameter count + GGUF detection.
+1. Models — downloads, likes, pipeline tag, library name, tags, safetensors parameter count, GGUF file detection, and size-category bucketing.

-2. Datasets — every dataset on the Hub, with task categories, size categories, and language codes parsed out of tag prefixes.
+2. Datasets — task categories, size categories, and language codes parsed from tag prefixes.

-3. Spaces — every Space on the Hub, with SDK name and optional runtime stage (RUNNING / SLEEPING / STOPPED) from detail mode.
+3. Spaces — SDK name and runtime stage (RUNNING / SLEEPING / STOPPED) in detail mode.

 • Tag filter — pass filterTags to restrict to repos carrying specific tags (e.g. text-generation).